-The objectives of Bentonville Planning are to provide decent housing, a suitable living environment for the city's low to moderate income residents.
+The goals of Bentonville Planning are to provide decent housing, a suitable living environment and expanded economic opportunities for the city's low to moderate income residents.
 Bentonville Planning strives to accomplish these goals by maximizing and utilizing available funding resources to conduct housing and community development activities that serve our economically disadvantaged residents.
 By addressing need and creating opportunities at the individual and neighborhood levels, Bentonville Planning hopes to improve the quality of life for all residents.
 These goals are further explained as follows:

-- Providing decent housing means helping homeless persons obtain appropriate housing and assisting those at risk of homelessness; preserving affordable housing stock; increasing availability of permanent housing that is affordable to low and moderate-income persons without discrimination. - Providing a suitable living environment that entails improving safety and livability of neighborhoods; increasing access to quality facilities and services; and reducing isolation of income groups within an area through de-concentration of low-income housing opportunities.
+- Providing decent housing means helping homeless persons obtain appropriate housing and assisting those at risk of homelessness; preserving affordable housing stock; increasing availability of permanent housing that is affordable to low and moderate-income persons without discrimination; and increasing supply of supportive housing. - Providing a suitable living environment that entails improving safety and livability of neighborhoods; increasing access to quality facilities and services; and reducing isolation of income groups within an area through de-concentration of low-income housing opportunities. - Expanding economic opportunities involves creating jobs that are accessible to low- and moderate-income persons; making mortgage financing available for low- and moderate-income persons at reasonable rates; providing access to credit for development activities that promote long-term economic and social viability of the community; and empowering low-income persons to achieve self-sufficiency to reduce generational poverty in federally assisted and public housing.